by Steven Nyland, OrganicCrops. Posted on 30 March 2017, 16:42 hrs

 Some products are packaged in bulk/export packaging and stored in warehouses, waiting for export.
 Other products are processed to order, sometimes at facilities that are a 2-3 days drive away from Callao, Lima.
 As an importer it is important to ask about the lead-time.
 Like most exporters, OrganicCrops maintains a minimum of 8-10 days lead-time for all orders.
 This gives us ample time to organize all required export papers, certifications, inspections, etc. In case of a COA you may add an additional 5-7 working days to allow the samples to be tested in The Netherlands.

-For ocean freight we use a cut-off time of three days.
+For ocean freight, port of Callao freight operators use a cut-off time of three to five days.
 This means that the shipment has to be present in the port of Callao three days before the ship’s scheduled departure.
-This allows for ample time for customs inspections, SENASA phytosanitary inspections, loading, etc. In some case, customs orders additional inspections which may result in shipping delays.
+This allows for ample time for customs inspections, SENASA phytosanitary inspections, loading, planning, etc. In some case, customs orders additional inspections which may result in shipping delays.

 Peru’s government is very active worked to reduce trade barriers.
 More than 85% of Peru’s trade is covered by Free Trade Agreements (FTA’s), including Europe, USA and most countries in Asia.